 Be very careful when taking a knife to your site.

 Your first choice should be to improve the content and relaunch.

-But if something is very low quality and simply not worth the hassle of updating, then go ahead and delete it.
-Just be sure to set up a 301 redirect to a relevant page so you don’t lose any link equity.
+But if something is low quality and not worth the hassle of updating, then go ahead and delete it.
+Just be sure to set up a 301 redirect to a relevant page, so you don’t lose any link equity.

 A good tactic is to combine multiple posts targeting the same keyword into one, super authoritative post.
-We recently combined 3 posts into one to create our definitive guide to anchor text.
+We recently merged two posts into one to create our guide to broken link building.

-By following these steps you should have uncovered a number of changes you can make to your site to improve your rankings.
+By following these steps, you should have uncovered lots of changes you can make to your site to improve your rankings.

 A full forensic SEO audit is a much lengthier process (taking anything from a few hours to a few days, depending on the size of the site).
 But this process is a great way to kick start any new SEO campaign and get a feel for how a site is currently set up.

-If we wanted to continue digging, we could now go back to the crawler which we started at the beginning of this process, and take a more detailed look at the site’s structure, internal linking, other on-page factors etc.
+If you wanted to continue digging, you could now go back to the crawl report (in Site Audit) and take a more detailed look at the site’s structure, internal linking, etc.